 Our assessment in the Foundation Stage is on-going.
 We are always assessing through observation and interactions with the children, through teacher led phonics, maths, themed topic sessions and continuous provision.
 We use two assessment platforms called Evidence Me and OTrack.

 Parents are able to look through the observations that we have collected by signing up to Parent Share which is part of Evidence Me.
 We recognise parents are a child’s first teacher and much of their learning may take place within activities that they take part in outside of school.
-Therefore, if a child achieves anything which could accompany our assessments, please share it with the Foundation team.
+Therefore, if a child achieves anything which could accompany our assessments, please share it with the Foundation team by adding photographs or notes to their online profile.

 A child begins their journey to become a writer as soon as they are able to move their bodies as a baby.

-It is a key part of a childs physical development to master many skills before a child is even able to hold a pencil.
-Skills such as; climbing, balancing, pulling, lifting, holding, etc.
+It is a key part of a child's physical development to master many skills before they are even able to hold a pencil.
+Skills such as; climbing, balancing, pulling, lifting, holding and using a variety of tools etc.

 Look at the leaflet below for more information about strengthening muscles ready for writing.